signum-network/CIPs/SIP/sip-50.md

 #### Event `HEARTBEAT`

-This event SHOULD be emitted by the Node Software periodically.
+The Node Software SHOULD emit this event periodically.
 It helps to identify if the connection to the Node Software is still established.

 This event has no payload.